rusefi/rusefi_documentation/HOWTO/HOWTO-Get-Running.md

 Set cranking advance angle to zero for now.
 Use a timing gun while cranking.
 We now need to try different values of Engine->Trigger->global trigger angle offset until we get spark at zero advance - that's because we might know the relation between TDC#1 and trigger signal.

-On Engine Sniffer tab of rusEfi console TDC#1 is shown with the green vertical line.
+On Engine Sniffer tab of rusEFI console TDC#1 is shown with the green vertical line.

 ![Initial Cranking Parameters](Images/Initial_cranking_parameters.png)

 ## cranking parameters

-rusEfi has separate cranking control strategy for your first couple of engine revolutions - usually you want more fuel, different timing and simultaneous injection to start an engine.
+rusEFI has separate cranking control strategy for your first couple of engine revolutions - usually you want more fuel, different timing and simultaneous injection to start an engine.

 ![Cranking Dialog](Images/Cranking_dialog_jan_2017.png)